Related Topics:

 • Center students must use a long white rigid cane.
 Non-rigid canes such as folding or telescopic are not to be used.
 When not in their apartments, students must use their canes at all times, including evenings, weekends, and Center breaks.
 For example, students must use their canes when walking from their table to a vending machine or from one classroom to another, when they leave their apartment, or while in their home community.

 • Students are required to participate in training activities.
-These activities are designed to build self confidence and provide opportunities for students to use their skills in a number of different environments.
+These activities are designed to build self-confidence and provide opportunities for students to use their skills in a number of different environments.
 Students are encouraged to suggest activities in which they are interested.
 These activities are an integral part of the core curriculum.
 Therefore, students are required to participate in training activities while wearing learning shades.

 • Students who have been in Center training for 3 months on July 1 of each year are required to attend one of the two national blindness organization conventions.
 Students can choose either the National Federation of the Blind or American Council of the Blind convention.
 Expenses for attending these conventions will be covered as part of the student’s vocational rehabilitation plan if the convention activities would be related to their employment goal.
 If the convention expenses cannot be paid through the student’s VR plan, expenses will be covered by a grant from IDB’s Gifts and Bequests fund.